-Pepperdine: Pepperdine University’s Strength and Conditioning Department is currently seeking qualified paid and non-paid intern candidates for the Spring 2014 semester.
-Applicants should currently be pursuing a Bachelor’s degree in a related field.
-Current CPR certification is required.
-Duration of the internship will be performance based, and will begin on January 5th.
+Gardner-Webb: Gardner-Webb University’s Strength & Conditioning is currently seeking qualified intern candidates for the 2014 Fall semester.
+Applicants should be interested in advancing their career in collegiate athletic performance.
+Duties will include assisting in all aspects of the Strength & Conditioning program, including design, implementation, daily set-up/breakdown and facility maintenance.
+Duration of the internship will be performance based, and will begin immediately.
 Individuals chosen for the position are subject to university background checks and standard hiring procedures.
-Paid intern positions require a minimum of 15 hours/week, NSCA-CSCS and prior strength and conditioning experience.
+This is a non- paid volunteer position, requiring a minimum of 20 hours/week, though more hours will be strongly encouraged.
 Interns will receive experience working at a Division I program, have the potential to earn recommendations for future career opportunities and receive college credit if applicable.
-If interested, please email or mail cover letter, resume, and list of 3 professional references to: Jamie Faro at Jamie.Faro@pepperdine.edu.
+Preferred Qualifications: Candidates should have or be in the pursuit of a Bachelor's Degree in a related field.
+Candidates should also have or be in pursuit of obtaining their CSCS, SCCC-CSCCa and/or USAW.
+Successful candidate must have a strong commitment to Christian higher education.
+If interested, please email or mail cover letter, resume, and list of 3 professional references to Director of Strength & Conditioning Ben Sowders at